AlbertoElias/near-multichain-demo/README.md

 Based on the [docs](https://docs.near.org/build/chain-abstraction/chain-signatures), we are using helper functions from [near-multichain](https://github.com/near-examples/near-multichain/tree/main).

+## Things to Improve

+- Sending NEAR works, but the library stops tracking the tx after the wallet opens up.

 ## Learn More about NEAR and Chain Signatures

 To learn more about NEAR, take a look at the following resources: